 Silver Strand is a narrow piece of low-lying land that connects Coronado Island with Imperial Beach in San Diego County.
 Silver Strand protects and shelters San Diego Bay from waves and storm surge.

 The U.S. Department of Defense owns beaches both north and south of Silver Strand State Beach.
 Naval Amphibious Base Coronado is located at the northernmost end of Silver Strand and was established in 1943.
 It is the only Naval amphibious base on the West Coast and includes a population of approximately 5,000 personnel.
 Naval Amphibious Base Coronado and the adjacent beaches provide training for the U.S. Navy's Sea, Air, and Land Teams (SEALs), amphibious insertion, and other small units.

-Between 1948 and 1952, the Commission authorized a series of transfers of jurisdiction to California Department of Parks and Recreation (State Parks) over certain accreted tide and submerged lands for uses connected with Silver Strand State Park (Item 32, January 9, 1948, Item 10, April 27, 1949, Item 20, April 28, 1950, and Item 13, February 14, 1952).
+Between 1948 and 1952, the Commission authorized a series of transfers of jurisdiction to the California Department of Parks and Recreation (State Parks) over certain accreted tide and submerged lands for uses connected with Silver Strand State Park (Item 32, January 9, 1948, Item 10, April 27, 1949, Item 20, April 28, 1950, and Item 13, February 14, 1952).
 Together, these transfers of jurisdiction are known as Jurisdictional Transfer Out (JTO) 4.

 In 1955, the Navy condemned areas along both the ocean and San Diego Bay sides of Silver Strand State Beach for Naval purposes.
-The 257 acres subject to the proposed lease was condemned by the Navy with a reversionary provision which would reconvey the land to the State when the parcel was no longer needed for military purposes.
-Subsequent to the reconveyance, there was a disagreement between the Commission and State Parks regarding which agency the parcel was conveyed back to.
-The underlying disagreement over reversion was never resolved, and a compromise was reached between the Commission and State Parks.
-The compromise included an Agreement for the Transfer of Control and Possession of State-Owned Real Property (Lease No. PRC 6320) from State Parks to the Commission (Item 27, February 9, 1982).
-In return, the Commission authorized Lease No. PRC 6319 to the Navy for continued use of the parcel (Item 27, February 9, 1982).
+The condemnation included a reversionary provision which would reconvey the land to the State when the parcel was no longer needed for military purposes.
+Following the reconveyance to "the State" in 1985, a disagreement arose between the Commission and State Parks over which agency had jurisdiction over the reconveyed parcel.
+The underlying disagreement over the reversion was never resolved, and a compromise was reached between the Commission and State Parks.
+The compromise included an Agreement for the Transfer of Control and Possession of State-Owned Real Property (Lease Number.
+PRC 6320) from State Parks to the Commission (Item 27, February 9, 1982).
+In return and in the same February 1982 action, the Commission authorized Lease Number PRC 6319 to the Navy for continued use of the parcel.
 All agreements and leases expire on August 31, 2021.